-Does or regi the project require approval of federal, state, onal agencies?
-Yes X No roject is located within the appealjurisdiction of the Califord \dot{E} subject to the Coastal Commission's appeal process tal Commission n, and if N. M andatory Findings of Significance 1.
-Does the project have the potential to degrade the quality of the environment, substantially reduce the habitat of a fish or wildlife species, cause a fish or wildlife population to drop below self-sustaining levels, threaten to eliminate a plant or animal community, substantially reduce the number or restrict the range of a rare or endangered plant, animal, or natural community, or eliminate important examples of the major periods of California history or prehistory?
-Yes No X 2.
-Does the project have the potential to achieve short term, to the disadvantage of long term environmental goals?
-(A short term impact on the environment is one which occurs in a relatively brief, definitive period of time while long term impacts endure well into the future) Yes No X 3.
-Does the project have impacts that are individually limited, but cumulatively considerable ("cumulatively considerable" means that the incremental effects of a project are considerable when viewed in connection with the effects of past projects, and the effects of reasonably foreseeable future projects which have entered the Environmental Review stage)?
-Yes No X 4.
+This project is located within the appeal jurisdiction of the California Coasfal Commission, and if approved is subject to the Coastal Commission's appeal process.

+N. Mandatory Findings of Significance

+- 1. Does the project have the potential to degrade the quality of the environment, substantially reduce the habitat of a fish or wildlife species, cause a fish or wildlife population to drop below self-sustaining levels, threaten to eliminate a plant or animal community, substantially reduce the number or restrict the range of a rare or endangered plant, animal, or natural community, or eliminate important examples of the major periods of California history or prehistory?
+Yes - Does the project have the potential to achieve short term, to the disadvantage of long term environmental goals?
+(A short term impact on the environment is one which occurs in a relatively brief, definitive period of time while long term impacts endure well into the future) - 3.
+Does the project have impacts that are individually limited, but cumulatively considerable ("cumulatively considerable" means that the incremental effects of a project are considerable when viewed in connection with the effects of past projects, and the effects of reasonably foreseeable future projects which have entered the Environmental Review stage)? - 4.
 Does the project have environmental effects which will cause substantial adverse effects on human beings, either directly or indirectly?
-Yes No X